 The Company recognizes revenues when all of the following criteria have been met: (1) persuasive evidence of an arrangement exists; (2) delivery has occurred; (3) the selling price is fixed and determinable; and (4) collectability is reasonably assured.
-The Company began generating revenues upon the acquisition of PC in the second quarter of 2014, which include sales of certain of the Company's proprietary compounded drug formulations and certain non-proprietary products.
+The Company began generating revenues upon the acquisition of PC in the second quarter of 2014, which include sales of certain of the Company's proprietary compounded drug formulations and non-proprietary formulations and products.